Skip to content

 Roof

 Take a look at the roof from every angle.
 You don’t need to climb on the roof, but make a note of everything you can see from the yard.
-Sometimes it’s easy to know that a roof needs to be replaced, but there are times when major leaks are not readily apparent, which we will ascertain when inside the house.
-If you decide the roof needs to be replaced, add a roof’s cost to your running Total.
+Sometimes it’s easy to spot a roof leak or know it needs replacing.
+Other times major leaks are not readily apparent, but they may be evident inside the house.
+If you decide the roof needs to be replaced, add a roof’s cost to your running total.

 Check out the HVAC unit.
 Is it there?
 Does it look like the copper has been looted?
 Is it old?
 Most of these units have a sticker that shows the year of manufacture.
 When these units are over ten years old, I add them as a replacement cost.
 An old unit may work, but you need to replace it soon; now is the time to account for that.